Love Is in the Air (2023 film): Plot

-Dana Randall is the pilot for the tiny Queensland company which both aids people in the remote area and serves visiting tourists.
+Dana Randall is the pilot for Fullerton Airways, the tiny Queensland company which both aids people in the remote area and serves visiting tourists.
 Her dad Jeff chides her for blowing off high-paying visitors to transport a resident's dog to the vet, as their bills are mounting.

-William Mitchell is sent all the way from London by ITCM Financial, his father Duncan's UK investment firm to the tropics of Australia to shut down Fullerton Airways.
-He'd researched companies they have been backing and pinpoints the small, flailing, family-run seaplane business as ideal for liquidation as it lacks income.
-He is given a week to visit the company, go over their financials in person and return to the board meeting to shut them down, proving to his father he is ready to move up in the company.
-Duncan warns no to involve emotionally to the place.
+William Mitchell is sent all the way from London by ITCM Financial, his father Duncan's UK investment firm, to the tropics of Australia to shut down Fullerton Airways.
+He had researched companies they have been backing and pinpoints the small, flailing, family-run seaplane business as ideal for liquidation as it lacks income.
+He is given a week to visit the company, go over their financials in person and return to the Board to shut them down, proving to his father he is ready to move up in the company.
+Duncan warns not to get involved emotionally to the place.

-Nikki, Fullerton's airplane mechanic pushes Dana to find time to date but she hesitates.
+Fullerton's airplane mechanic Nikki pushes Dana to find time to date, but she hesitates.
 The next morning, Jeff warns them a rep from ITCM Financial is coming for an inspection.
 Dana is asked to pick up Will from the ferry, and initially they have a testy relationship.
 She is quick to defend their remote air support, although Jeff tries to downplay it.

 Dana whizzes Will around to a community off the coast of far-north Queensland to deliver parcels to people in need, which she visits every two weeks as they would otherwise be totally cut off.
 Again, Nikki and Jeff convince him to accompany her on her rounds a second day.
-This time the engine fails, but luckily Dana manages to keep her cool and she fixes the problem.
+This time the engine fails, but Dana keeps her cool and fixes the problem.
 Afterwards, having drinks in Fullerton, Dana's ex Heath sees her chemistry with Will and both he and Nikki encourage her to pursue him.
 So, they spend time together while crossing the tarmac, star-gazing and sharing.